 The registries of the Federal Court are also registries for the Federal Circuit Court of Australia in relation to federal law matters.

-Most Registries are also registries for the Australian Competition Tribunal and the Defence Force Discipline Appeal Tribunal.
+Most Registries are also registries for the Australian Competition Tribunal the Defence Force Discipline Appeal Tribunal. and the Copyright Tribunal.
 The Queensland, South Australian, Western Australian and Northern Territory District Registries are registries for the High Court.
 The Tasmanian Registry provides registry services for the Administrative Appeals Tribunal.
-The Registry of the Copyright Tribunal is located in the New South Wales Registry of the Court.